Kafouille/ACF/readme.txt

 	- Ammo (entity): the ammo crate in question
 	- Bullet (BulletData): the bullet that would be fired

+ACF_FuelExplode( Tank )
+	Return false to prevent fuel tank from exploding
+	Args:
+	- Tank (entity): the fuel tank in question

 ACF_CanRefill( Refill, Ammo )
 	Return false to prevent ammo crate from being refilled (not yet implemented)